 Back pain is a common problem.
 Those who have jobs that require them to lift or pull heavy objects are more at risk, but even those who sit at a computer all day can experience this painful condition.

-You don't have to be athletic to find yourself with this condition.
+You don't have to be athletic to find yourself with this condition and finding out how to treat your back pain is the same.
 In fact, the lack of exercise can make your back more susceptible to injury and pain.

 3 Kinds of Back Pain

 - Acute (episodic) - a single instance of pain, such as a back injury

 - Recurring - back pain that comes and goes